US To Limit Sale Of Personal Data To Foreign Adversaries

 It added that countries of concern could also seek to collect information on activists, journalists, dissidents and political figures to intimidate opponents and curb dissent.

-Biden will direct the Justice Department to work with Homeland Security as well in preventing foreign adversaries from accessing citizens' data through commercial means, including data available via investment and employment ties.
+Biden will direct the Justice Department to work with Homeland Security in preventing foreign adversaries from accessing citizens' data through commercial means, including information available via investment and employment ties.

 But these moves should not stop the flow of information needed for financial services activities or aim to decouple US economic, scientific and trade relationships with other countries, the White House said.

-"Hostile foreign powers are weaponizing bulk data and the power of artificial intelligence to target Americans," said Assistant Attorney General Matthew Olsen in a separate statement.
+"Hostile foreign powers are weaponizing bulk data and the power of artificial intelligence to target Americans," said Assistant Attorney General Matthew Olsen.

 Olsen, of the department's national security division, added that the announcement "fills a key gap in our national security authorities."